-- Medication: Anti-inflammatories like ibuprofen can help with pain and reduce swelling, but these medications should be taken in moderation, as prolonged use may affect bone healing.
+- Medication: Anti-inflammatories like ibuprofen can help with pain and reduce swelling.
+These medications should be taken in moderation, as prolonged use may affect bone healing.

 - Protective footwear: Doctors may recommend footwear that puts less stress on your lower extremities.
 These could include shoe inserts, stiff-soled shoes, wooden-soled sandals, or even a walking boot.

 - Cast: Depending on where your fracture is, you may need a soft cast.
 This can help keep your bones in place, putting less stress on them.